Booking directly with a hotel or using a third-party site like Booking.com? Find out which is better!

 No brand loyalty points: You can’t use your previously earned brand loyalty points on Booking.com, nor you will be able to further accumulate points for any reservations made on the platform at your favorite hotel chains.

-Best price: Because Booking.com is a third-party site and operates on commissions, they may offer slightly higher rates than the actual hotels, though it can also happen the other way around at times.
+Best price: Because Booking.com is a third-party site and operates on commissions, they may offer slightly higher rates at times, than the actual hotels (notice the use of the word may).

 Fewer rooms: There might be fewer rooms available to reserve on Booking.com than directly on the hotel’s website.